brianjpetersen/exfoliate/README.md

 Due to the fact that it is also running a synchronous thread, exfoliate suffers slightly degraded performance relative to pure aiohttp.
 The [simple benchmark](./benchmark.py) included here attempts to quantify this degradation, which is generally found to be less than 10% in terms of runtime for making many of requests.
 Of course, as with any benchmark, your mileage may vary, and if performance is critical, you should benchmark exfoliate using a workload representative of yours to assess its suitability for your needs.
 In short: caveat emptor!

+# Advanced Usage

+Exfoliate was designed with web scraping in mind.
+As a more comprehensive and realistic example of exfoliate in action, consider [this script](./example.py), which scrapes Reddit's r/Python/ for comments.
+(Yes, Reddit has an API, but Reddit has generous robots.txt permissions and makes for a good demonstration).

 # Installing, Testing, and Benchmarking

 To install exfoliate, visit your local neighborhood [cheeseshop](https://wiki.python.org/moin/CheeseShop):